nokia-eda/terraform-provider-protocols-v1/docs/data-sources/route_reflector_client_state_list.md

 Optional:

 - `default_route_reflector_client` (Boolean) Denotes if the route reflector client is a DefaultRouteReflectorClient or RouteReflectorClient
-- `route_reflector_client_bgppeers` (List of String) A list of BGPPeers configured on the route reflector client to peer with route reflectors
+- `route_reflector_client_bgp_peers` (List of String) A list of BGPPeers configured on the route reflector client to peer with route reflectors

 <a id="nestedatt--items--metadata"></a>